top of page

 Stuðlagil canyon that I discovered and named

-When you visit the landscape section of any online photo community, you get to witness some spectacular work by talented photographers—photos of mountains, shoreline, waterfalls, lakes, rivers, and cliffs, to name a few themes.
-Often, the pictures are enhanced with stunning foreground items or contributions from calm wind or interesting weather.
-Sometimes, you see a combination of interesting things, like a mountain with a waterfall in the foreground or a large peak reflected in a calm lake.
-In many populated areas, interesting places for landscape photography nearby are often scarce and many photographers concentrate on the same locations and limited variety of landforms.
-But this does not apply to Iceland, as you will see if you visit my personal photographic website.
+When you explore the landscape section of any online photography community, you’re likely to encounter breathtaking work by talented photographers—images of mountains, shorelines, waterfalls, lakes, rivers, and cliffs, just to name a few themes.
+Often, these photographs are enhanced by beautiful foreground elements or the effects of gentle winds or captivating weather.
+You might even find intriguing combinations, such as a mountain with a waterfall in front or a towering peak reflected in a serene lake.
+In many populated areas, great spots for landscape photography are few and far between, leading many photographers to frequent the same limited locations.
+However, this isn’t the case in Iceland, as you’ll discover on my photography website.

 Fellsfjara Diamond Beach